Higher-order homogenised riblet boundary conditions: 3D Navier--Stokes equations

 First order:

 Second order:

 Third order:

-One can observe as much: i) each order is governed by the same, linear, system of \textit{l.h.s.} equations, driven in various ways by the solutions of previous orders; ii) this system of equations neatly decouples into a 2D Poisson problem for $U_n$ and a steady 2D Stokes problem for $V_n,W_n,P_{n-1}$, exactly those problems that were studied in the previous sections of this paper; iii) with respect to the previous sections there are some new forcing terms, most notably in the continuity equation; iv) since the hierarchical problem is linear we can exploit superposition, taking the already acquired results for granted and focusing on each new additional term in turn.
+One can observe as much: i) each order is governed by the same, linear, system of \textit{l.h.s.} equations, driven in various ways by the solutions of previous orders; ii) this system of equations neatly decouples into a 2D Poisson problem for $U_n$ and a steady 2D Stokes problem for $V_n,W_n,P_{n-1}$, exactly those problems that were solved in the previous sections of this paper; iii) with respect to the previous sections there are some new forcing terms, including those in the continuity equation; iv) just as in \S\ref{2DNavierStokes}, nonlinear terms make their first appearance at third order (and not at second order as might have been inferred from their quadratic nature); v) since the hierarchical problem is linear we can exploit superposition, taking the already acquired solutions of the homogeneous problem for granted and adding in the contribution of each new \textit{r.h.s.} term in turn.